microstack-tech/xhash/README.md

 ## Usage

-See [ethash.hpp] for a list of exported functions and documentation.
+See [xhash.hpp] for a list of exported functions and documentation.

 ## Optimizations

-This section describes the optimizations, modifications and tweaks applied in this library in relation to [Ethash reference implementation].
+This section describes the optimizations, modifications and tweaks applied in this library in relation to [XHash reference implementation].

 The library contains a set of micro-benchmarks.
-Build and run the `ethash-bench` tool.
+Build and run the `xhash-bench` tool.

 ### Seed hash is computed on the fly.